t04glovern/gocd-slack-build-notifier/README.md

 - `stage` - Regex to match the stage name
 - `group` - Regex to match the pipeline group name
 - `state` - State of the pipeline at which we should send a notification.
 You can provide multiple values separated by pipe (`|`) symbol.
 Valid values are passed, failed, cancelled, building, fixed, broken or all.
-- `channel` - (Optional) channel where we should send the spark notification.
+- `room` - (Optional) room where we should send the spark notification.
 This setting for a rule overrides the global setting
 - `owners` - (Optional) list of spark user handles who must be tagged in the message upon notifications
 - `webhookUrl` - (Optional) Use this webhook url instead of the global one.
 Useful if you're using multiple spark teams.